 Things have been going pretty smooth so far.
 A few aches and pains here and there.
 Occasional headaches, backaches etc. Most things I can deal with, except for these crazy hormones.
 Let me tell you about my most dramatic pregnancy day yet.
 Last Tues I had a 9:30 am appointment with my GP regarding this super annoying inner ear issue that I've developed - probably pregnancy related.

 After that crazy day at the doctors, I decided to spend the next day in the kitchen baking a cake.
-A three layer coconut, buttercream frosted cake.
+A three-layer coconut, buttercream frosted cake.
 It took me roughly a whole day to make this cake.
-It should have taken me only a few hours, but these days things seem too take much longer than I anticipate.
+It should have taken me only a few hours, but these days things seem to take much longer than anticipated.
 I generally need to sit more often.
 I forget things more often.
 I get distracted more often.
 But, in the end, I finished the cake and it was super moist, creamy and coconut-y.
 The cake is just about gone, which makes me a bit sad.
 I've gotten used to my afternoon slice of cake with a cup of tea.
-I'm not sure I will attempt to make another cake for awhile.
+I'm not sure I will attempt to make another cake for a while.
 I'd like to remember this one for just a bit longer.
 The moist coconut cake layers in between sweet velvety buttercream frosting, sprinkled with fresh sweet shredded coconut.
 Seriously, it was amazing.

 makes 1 - 3 layer cake